TacoFluffy4/mvm_massacre/README.md

 1. Kill the robots, pyro or engie is recommended.
 1. Use `+attack` so you can idle.

+The Metal Massacre achievement will still take a while as the requirement for it is absurd.

 The Normal mission is for Metal Massacre and T1 is for T-1000000.